Zen0x7/backend_test/README.md

 ## Setup

-In order to implement asymmetric encryption you'll need to provide public and private keys.
+In order to implement asymmetric token encryption you'll need to provide public and private keys.
 Execute the following command to generate both into storage path.

 ```shell
 cd storage